-Among the larger all cargo carriers Custom Air Transport had average best compliance with the Tempe Corridor during 2006.
+Among the larger all cargo carriers Kitty Hawk Air Cargo had on average best compliance with the Tempe Corridor during 2007.

-3. East/West Departure Split The split in all jet and large turboprop aircraft departures to the east and west of the Phoenix Sky Harbor International Airport differs between night and day time hours.
-It is not as favorable for Tempe during the nighttime hours compared to daytime hours.
-At the year end 60.5% of all nighttime and 46.7% of all daytime departures by jet and large turboprop aircraft had gone towards the east.
+3. East/West Departure Split

+The annual split in all jet and large turboprop aircraft departures to the east and west of the Phoenix Sky Harbor International Airport differs between night and day time hours.
+Departure directions are not favorable for Tempe during the nighttime hours.
+Combining day and night time hours, most jet and large turboprop departures goes towards the west.
-Day and nighttime departures are generated by a query covering day + evening hours and nighttime hours.

 Day = 7: 00 a.m. to 9:59:59 p.m. local time and Night = 9:59:59 p.m. to 7:00 a.m.

 4. Complaints

 The City of Tempe started registering aircraft noise complaints from Tempe residents in October 2000 after the opening of the third runway at Phoenix Sky Harbor International Airport.
-The number of complaints dropped last year, but reported number of annoying flights identified by residents increased.
+The numbers have come down, but more complaints are coming in from central and southern parts of the City.
+The large numbers of disturbing aircraft shown in the graph below are largely bv residents identified in northern neighborhoods of Tempe where aircraft are at lower altitudes.

-5. Averaged Noise Levels Annual summary of aircraft (Day-Night) average noise levels (Ldna) registered by the airport Noise and Flight Track Monitoring System, show increases in levels from last year at monitors in Tempe outside the 65DNL noise contour lines for the Phoenix Sky Harbor International Airport.
+5. Averaged Noise Levels

+Annual summary of aircraft (Day-Night) average noise levels (Ldna) registered by the airport Noise and Flight Track Monitoring System, show decreases in noise levels.
+The Tempe Beach Park monitor located close to the southern border of the 1999 65DNL noise contour line projected for the Phoenix Sky Harbor International Airport still show annual levels above 65 Ldna.